Colony Collapse Disorder (CCD) refers to the recent general die-off of honey bees worldwide. The causes of CCD may surprise you.

 Unlike the rabble rousers who point to specific chemicals (neonicotinoids), corporations (Monsanto) or technologies (cell phone towers), researchers have discovered that CCD is the result of many factors.

-• as the practice of beekeeping expanded, common bee pests, specifically foulbrood and the varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees
+• As the practice of beekeeping expanded, common bee pathogens and pests, specifically foulbrood and the varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees while losing their efficacy against pests and disease

-• honey bees naturally lack many of the immunity and detoxification genes that the rest of use have
+• Honey bees naturally lack many of the immunity and detoxification genes that the rest of us have

 So what can you do to help honey bees?
-Plant flowers that honeybees like, buy locally produced honey, start beekeeping in your own yard, and stay informed.
+Plant flowers that honey bees like, avoid using broad spectrum pesticides, use chemicals according to their directions, buy locally produced honey, start beekeeping in your own yard, and stay informed.

 You can grow a surprising amount of food in your own yard.
 Ask me how!